cmusv/pysheetgrader-core/README.md

 Right after setting up the workspace, we need to execute `./vocareum_scripts/teacher/package_for_students.sh`.
 This script will create an installable *.whl file in the `pysheetgrader-vocareum` folder.
 The script already handles the step for stripping source code from the binary for security measures.
 It will also copy the necessary files to the public folder.

+### 3. Copy shared Vocareum scripts

+In the `vocareum_scripts` folder, there's a folder named `shared_scripts`.
+Please copy the contents of each script to the corresponding filename in the `scripts` folder.

+### 4. Set the key Excel document

+The `submit.sh` script will take an excel file named `key.xlsx` in the `asnlib` folder.
+Please upload your Excel file to the `asnlib` folder and rename it to `key.xlsx`.